Khushang49/Docker/Docker_Basics/Docker_Intro.md

   wait        Block until one or more containers stop, then print their exit codes

 TO List all Images in Docker

 #docker images

 To delete images in Docker

 #docker rmi imagename

+To delete all images

+#docker rmi $(docker images -q)

+To Run a container

+#docker run ubuntu(iamge name)

+To check running container

+#docker ps

+To check all running container

+#docker ps -a

+To remove container

+#docker rm container name

+To remove all container

+#docker rm $(docker ps --filter status=exited -q)